 It might not feel like it here in Texas, but fall is officially here!
-I have compiled a list of my Top Ten favorite books about fall for you below, plus one more.
+I have compiled a list of my Top Ten favorite Fall books for preschoolers for you below, plus one more.

 Leaf Man by Lois Ehlert